 Each pre-funded warrant entitles the holder to purchase shares of common stock at an exercise price of \$0.001 per share and expires 20 years from the date of issuance.
 These warrants were recorded as a component of stockholders' equity within additional paid-in capital.
-Per the terms of the warrant agreement, a holder of the outstanding warrant is not entitled to exercise any portion of the pre-funded warrant if, upon exercise of such portion of the warrant, the holder's ownership of our common stock (together with its affiliates) or the combined voting power of our securities beneficially owned by such holder (together with its affiliates) would exceed 4.99% after giving effect to the exercise ("Maximum Ownership Percentage").
-Upon at least 61 days' prior notice to us by the warrant holder, any warrant holder may increase or decrease the Maximum Ownership Percentage to any other percentage not to exceed 19.99%.
-As of December 31, 2020, no shares underlying the pre-funded warrants have been exercised.
+Per the terms of the warrant agreement, a holder of the outstanding warrant is not entitled to exercise any portion of the pre-funded warrant if, upon exercise of such portion of the warrant, the holder's ownership of the Company's common stock (together with its affiliates) or the combined voting power of the Company's securities beneficially owned by such holder (together with its affiliates) would exceed 4.99% after giving effect to the exercise ("Maximum Ownership Percentage").
+Upon at least 61 days' prior notice to the Company by the warrant holder, any warrant holder may increase or decrease the Maximum Ownership Percentage to any other percentage not to exceed 19.99%.
+As of December 31, 2021, no shares underlying the pre-funded warrants have been exercised.

-The following table represents a summary of the pre-funded warrants outstanding as of December 31, 2020.
+The following table represents a summary of the pre-funded warrants outstanding as of December 31, 2021.

-Issue Date Classification Exe rcise Price Expiration Date Number of shares underlying February 4, 2020 Equity \$ 0.001 February 4, 2040 2,884,615 June 11, 2020 Equity \$ 0.001 June 11, 2040 909,091 Total Outstanding 3,793,706
+Issue Date Classification Ex ercise price Expiration Date number of snares underlying February 4, 2020 Equity \$ 0.001 February 4, 2040 2,884,615 June 11, 2020 Equity \$ 0.001 June 11, 2040 909,091 Total Outstanding 3,793,706